cinnData/MLearning/Examples/[MLE-10] Clustering examples.md

 ## Q3.
 Removing features

-An easy way of selecting features is to train a decision tree classifier, using **feature importance** to rank the features.
+An easy approach selecting features consists in training a decision tree classifier, using **feature importance** to rank the features.
 For the binary data set, this is can be done as follows.

 ```
 In [13]: from sklearn.tree import DecisionTreeClassifier